CoachMyFinance Blog

 March 6, 2026

 You invest up to €1,020 per year into an approved pension savings fund.
-In return, the Belgian government gives you a 30% tax reduction — meaning you get €306 back on your tax return.
-Every year.
-Just for saving for your own retirement.
+The Belgian government gives you a 30% tax reduction — meaning €306 back on your tax return.
+That part is real and guaranteed.

-Calculate your retirement numbers: 📋 Investment Plan Wizard →
+Calculate your retirement numbers: 📊 Pension vs ETF Calculator →

 épargne pension pensioensparen pension savings réduction fiscale belastingvoordeel 3ème pilier derde pijler Belgique